How to avoid caregiver burnout

 Take regular breaks.

 Time away from caregiving duties helps you refresh your mind.
 Go for walks, make a coffee date with a friend or spend time with children and grandchildren.
-Inside your own home, create a space that's just yours, such as a spare room for reading or sleeping.
+Inside your own home, create a space that's just yours, such as a spare room for reading or napping.

 Do what you love.